 Jennifer Mitchell, Co-President

-Jennifer has been advocating for sexual abuse/assault awareness and primary prevention education for over three decades.
+Jennifer has been advocating for sexual abuse/assault awareness and primary prevention education for three and a half decades.
 As part of a family organization founded in 1985, Jennifer helped establish CLP/TLP with her father Ken Wooden and sister Rosemary Webb.
 She co-authored Think First & Stay Safe™ Adult Training and Youth Curriculum, a turn-key personal safety program now utilized by over 7,000 schools/school districts, child advocacy centers, faith-based and youth-serving organizations.
 Jennifer collaborates with these groups, as well as countless survivors, to bring primary prevention efforts to their communities.
 She oversees annual program research, updates and revisions.
 She also coordinates program approval and endorsements, including Think First & Stay Safe's approval as an evidence-based prevention program, including by IN, CO, AL, AK, PA, IA, UT and IL Departments of Education and Erin Merryn of Erin's Law.

 Jennifer co-authored the program's Parent Guide and Student Personal Safety Workbook, which are widely used, both with the Think First & Stay Safe™ and independently.
 Since 1985, over 6 million copies of the Think First & Stay Safe™ Parent Guide have been distributed through schools & child serving organizations, law enforcement agencies, faith-based organizations, military bases, civic organizations, government agencies and television stations/corporate sponsors.

 Recognizing the power of television and peer teaching, Jennifer co-developed the Teen Lures™ TV Newscast School Program in 2008.
-She co-authored a corresponding parent handbook, Let's Talk Teens, collaborating with national organizations including RAINN, American Foundation for Suicide Prevention, TeenCentral.net, Nat'l Center for Victims of Crime, Love is Respect, National Center for Missing & Exploited Children, Privacy Rights and Wired Safety.
+She co-authored a corresponding parent-teen handbook, Let's Talk Teens, collaborating with national organizations including RAINN, American Foundation for Suicide Prevention, TeenCentral.net, Nat'l Center for Victims of Crime, Love is Respect, National Center for Missing & Exploited Children, Privacy Rights and Wired Safety.